sg-s/DA/README.md

-π# Dynamical Adaptation in ORNs
+# Dynamical Adaptation in ORNs

 This repository contains all code written for this project.
 Everything is written in MATLAB.